Welcome to the HIRO!

 Our goal is to assist University of Chicago investigators and research staff with medical imaging exams performed on human subjects for research purposes.
 This includes the acquisition, analysis, collection, de-identification and distribution of image data for both basic science research and clinical trials.
 Our services ensure research-related imaging fulfills protocol requirements and allow investigators to obtain HIPAA- and IRB-compliant clinical research data.

-We provide our services for almost all types of medical imaging, including: X-ray (radiographs, fluoroscopy, angiography, cardiac cath), DXA, CT, MRI, ultrasound (general, echocardiography, vascular, ob/gyn), nuclear medicine (planar, SPECT, MIBG), PET, ophthalmology imaging, endoscopy and bronchoscopy, and many types of specialty imaging.
+We provide our services for almost all types of medical imaging, including: X-ray (radiographs, fluoroscopy, angiography, cardiac cath), DXA, CT, MRI, ultrasound (general, echocardiography, vascular/duplex, ob/gyn), nuclear medicine (planar and SPECT), PET, ophthalmology imaging, endoscopy and bronchoscopy, and many types of specialty imaging.
 Our website is meant to serve as a complete portal for biomedical researchers to learn about the University's research policies and to provide access to the various resources that researchers can use to obtain compliant clinical data.

-Current HIRO Workload: Heavy (35 items in queue)
+Current HIRO Workload: Medium (23 items in queue)

 HIRO participates in clinical research data panel discussion!